Manuel Losada Rodríguez Portrait

 2010 – 2012

-University of Alcalá — programming, artificial vision and industrial standards.
-Second-best academic record of the entire master's programme, earned year by year and completed on schedule.
+University of Alcalá — programming, computer vision and industrial standards.
+Second-best academic record of the entire master's programme, earned year by year on schedule under the demanding pre-Bologna Spanish "Ingeniería Industrial" model.

 Industrial Technical Engineering — Computing & Electronics